scikit-bio/scikit-bio/doc/README.md

 2. Create a new file with the same name as your module under the ```source``` directory.
 Do not include ```bipy``` as part of the name, and use ```.rst``` as the suffix.
 For example, ```source/core.example.rst```.
-3. Add the following line to ```source/core.example.rst```:
+3. Add the following line to ```source/core.example.rst``` to have your module's docstring pulled into the document:

     ```
     .. automodule:: bipy.core.example
     ```

-4. Add the following line to ```source/index.rst```:
+4. Add the following line to ```source/index.rst``` to add the new page to the top-level table of contents:

-    bipy.core.distance
+    ```
+    bipy.core.example
+    ```

 That's it!
-You can now try building the documentation, which should now include the documentation for your new module!
+You can now try building the documentation, which should include the documentation for your new module!

+### Documenting a subpackage in bipy

+The process of documenting a subpackage is very similar to documenting a module in bipy.
+The only difference is that the module docstring goes in the subpackage's ```__init__.py```.

+### Troubleshooting

+If things aren't working correctly, try running ```make clean``` and then rebuild the docs.
+If things still aren't working, try building the docs *without* your changes, and see if there are any Sphinx errors or warnings.
+Make note of these, and then see what new errors or warnings are generated when you add your changes again.